Mikopet/mikopet.dev/_posts/2020-12-24-hello-world.md

 ```
 {:.boxes}

 And do not forget, we need to separate the back-office frontend code from the backend.
-So that is truly two apps.
+So in fact those are rather two apps.

-But can we operate more entities from this only engine?
+But can we manage more entities in this application?
 Why not!
-Just some route magic.
+Just apply some route magic.
-And we want to do all of this in a modern manner.
-We **must** use microservices.
-We must set up autoscale.
+Obviously, we want to do all of this in a fashionable manner.
+So we **have to** use microservices with auto scaling.

-A Kubernetes cluster is needed too unequivocally. __* evil laugh *__
+Finally, we have the perfect reason to add Kubernetes to the mix. __* evil laugh *__

 ---

 ### Conclusion

-I did just planned the IT architecture and infrastructure of a segment of a billions USD worth global market?
+Did I just plan the IT architecture and infrastructure for a segment of a billions USD worth global market?
 Yeeeeeah... broadly.
-Now I have a universal solution for hosting any and many online newspaper/blog.
+Now I have a universal solution for hosting any online newspaper/blog.
 I assume most of these "blog" platform companies have something like this.

-Nevertheless, I just tossed some buzzwords: the job is undone.
+Nevertheless, I just tossed in some buzzwords: the job is undone.

-But I am no company (that is actually a lie), and need no such complexity.
+But I am not a company (that is actually a lie), and need no such complexity.
-This is how I failed this project _before it starts_.
+This is how I failed this project _before it started_.

-A simple HTML document which includes the content from somewhere what compiles the markdown is more than enough for me yet.
+A simple HTML document generated from markdown is more than enough for me at this point.
-Maybe with a 3rd party comment service ;-)
+With a third-party comment service ;-)

-**This the conception of this blog.
-Modelling, planning, maybe some practical implementation.
+**This the concept of this blog.
+Modeling, planning, maybe some practical implementation.
-Trying out technologies, make experiments, and fail!
+Trying out technologies, experimenting, and failing....a lot!
-We learn together...**
+Let us learn together...**

 > The task is done; the Maker rests.
 >